mehmood-zaman/merkle-api/README.md

 ### Deployment

-For frontend React.js web application deployment i have used the firebase.
+For backend API deployment i have used the firebase.
 [Merkle Api](https://merkle-bk-api.herokuapp.com/).

 ### Running Application Locally